Unless the context indicates otherwise, as used in OEBB administrative rules, the following definitions will apply:

 (F) Are jointly financially responsible for basic living expenses defined as the cost of food, shelter and any other expenses of maintaining a household.
 Financial information must be provided if requested.

-(G) The eligible employee and domestic partner must jointly complete and submit to the Educational Entity an Affidavit of Domestic Partnership form, within five business days of the electronic enrollment date or the date the Educational Entity received the enrollment/change form.
+(G) The eligible employee and domestic partner must jointly complete and submit to the Entity an Affidavit of Domestic Partnership form, within five business days of the electronic enrollment date or the date the Entity received the enrollment/change form.
 If the affidavit is not received, coverage will terminate for the domestic partner retroactive to the effective date.

-(d) Educational Entities’ must calculate and apply applicable imputed value tax for domestic partners covered under OEBB benefit plans.
+(d) Entities’ must calculate and apply applicable imputed value tax for domestic partners covered under OEBB benefit plans.

 (16) “Educational Entity” means public school districts (K–12), education service districts (ESDs), community colleges and public charter schools participating in OEBB.